 Please be aware that the perception of visa denials is much higher than the reality, and visa guidelines recognize that student visa applicants will normally not have the property, employment, and family ties to their home country that are typical of other visa applicants, and that lack of these should not disqualify you for a student visa.
 While you may still be asked about such ties and should answer such questions if asked, realize that not having such ties should not be used against your application.

 What if my visa is denied?

 Ask the consul to give you a written explanation for the denial.
 If the reason for the denial is Sec.
-214(b) of the U.S. immigration code, having to do with “ties to the home country or immigrant intent,” there is nothing the University can do to help you.
+214(b) of the U.S. immigration code, having to do with “ties to the home country or immigrant intent,” there is nothing the University of Iowa can do to help you.
 You are the person in the best position to provide information about your ties to your home country and your future intentions.
 Likewise, the University cannot help if the denial is based on doubt about the adequacy of your financial support.
 You will need to supply different or additional documentation about your financial support to satisfy the concerns.

 If the denial seems based on a misunderstanding or a problem with your documents, we might be able to help you provide the information or clarification needed to help you get the visa; we cannot, however, intervene directly with the consul on your behalf.
 Send an e-mail to: email@example.com with a detailed account of the interview (i.e., questions you were asked and what you said in reply) as well as any written/printed information you were given by the visa officer.

 U.S. law gives consular officers the final say on issuing visas and rarely can anyone besides you have any influence on the decision.
 By providing you with an I-20 or DS-2019, the University of Iowa has indicated that we believe you qualify for the visa but the final determination is made solely by the consular officer.